willfaught/paige/README.md

 ### Quote

-The `paige/quote` shortcode provides a figure with a quotation.
+The `paige/quote` shortcode provides a quotation.

 ```
 {{< paige/quote